ekang7/PulseAI/README.md

-# PulseAI: Browser-Based Coding Assistant Tool
+# PulseAI: Browser-Based Coding Assistant Tool (TreeHacks 2025 Codeium Prize Winner for Best Use of Windsurf)

 PulseAI is a tool that enhances your AI coding assistant experience by providing your assistant with information about your (voluntarily captured) browser activity.
 By providing your assistant with a better understanding of your work, you'll be able to work with an agent that provides targeted suggestions and aid.